umermaher/Food_Delivery-auth/README.md

 # Food_Delivery-auth
-This code has been written almost six ago.
+This code has been written almost six months ago.
 I was learning to write my own backend(server side).

 # Code
 * Login user